Vhati/OpenUHS/desktop-reader/skel/common/readme.txt

   The underlying parser code is separated to be useful as a library in other developers' projects, though that aspect is beta.

-  The official Windows-only shareware reader and hint repository that inspired this project can be found at http://uhs-hints.com/ .

 Requirements